Family Attorney(s) in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Each state has their own guidelines for how to divide assets and debts in a divorce, but the rules are similar in most states.
 In most cases, the court looks to make an equitable division of the assets.
 This doesn’t necessarily mean dividing the assets are equal for both parties.
 The court can look at things like the parties’ contributions to the marriage, the length of the marriage and the needs of each party after the divorce.
 Misconduct such as infidelity or domestic abuse can also play into the court’s decision in terms of property and debt division and spousal maintenance.

-Divorce is Civil Litigation in Missouri, Illinois, Kansas and Oklahoma
+Divorce is Civil Litigation in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Divorce cases are heard in state court.
 Similar to other forms of civil litigation, parties may work to gather evidence through depositions, interrogatories and subpoenas.
 Parties may also participate in mediation sessions, the collaborative process and other forms of conflict resolution.
 In many scenarios, cases may settle prior to a trial.
 However, some cases that involve contested divorces, high-assets, and certain other factors may have to go to trial.

-Maintenance and Spousal Support in Missouri, Illinois, Kansas and Oklahoma
+Maintenance and Spousal Support in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 One of the most difficult issues in a divorce case is often maintenance and spousal support (previously referred to as alimony).
 Some states use a formula in order to determine the amount of support.
 In other cases, it’s left to the judge’s discretion.
 Even in cases where the court uses a formula, like in Illinois, it’s still important to make sure that the court uses the proper procedures in order to arrive at the correct amount of support.

-Pre and Post-nuptial Agreements in Missouri, Illinois, Kansas and Oklahoma
+Pre and Post-nuptial Agreements in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 A prenuptial agreement is a contract that parties sign before they get married.
 Prenuptial agreements should contain detailed descriptions of the significant property and debts owned by each partner.
 Depending on the nature and complexity of these assets, a prenuptial agreement can be just a few pages – or a few hundred.
 At Stange Law Firm, we draft each prenuptial so that it meets the exact needs of our clients.
 There are some matters that can’t be included in a prenuptial agreement like child custody and child support agreements.
 Otherwise, the parties can create an agreement that outlines matters like separate property, distribution of the assets and spousal support in the event of a divorce.
 When the parties enter into this kind of agreement after they get married, it’s a postnuptial agreement.

-Child Custody in Missouri, Illinois, Kansas and Oklahoma
+Child Custody in Missouri, Illinois, Kansas, Oklahoma and Nebraska

 Child custody is one of the most deliberated and emotional areas of family law.
 When it comes to custody of the child, most states base their decisions around the best interests of the child.
 The court takes into account which parent has the greater relationship with the child, whether or not each parent can provide a stable home environment for the child, and whether either parent has a history of substance abuse or a criminal background.